HOW TO APPLY NAME LABELS

 What labels do I need in a care home?

-For a resident in a care home or nursing home, you need both iron on and sew on labels.
+For a resident in a care home or nursing home, you need both iron on and sticker labels.
 Iron-on labels are used for all articles of clothing, whilst the stickers are used for shoes and everything else.

 You can also go with sew on labels instead of iron on, but it will take a lot longer to sew these onto all pieces of clothing.